clairesunstudio/clairesun-netlify-app-new/src/pages/project/unemployment-user-journey-mapping.md

 ---
 ## Overview

 The [Executive Office of Labor and Workforce Development](https://www.mass.gov/orgs/executive-office-of-labor-and-workforce-development) (LWD) and the [Massachusetts Digital Service](https://www.mass.gov/orgs/digital-services) initiated a cross-secretariat joint effort to take a human-centered approach to improve the constituents interactions with the state's unemployment services.
-Collaborated with both the executive leadership at LWD and boots-on-the ground service providers at [Department of Unemployment Assistance](https://www.mass.gov/orgs/department-of-unemployment-assistance) (DUA) and [MassHire Department of Career Services](https://www.mass.gov/orgs/masshire-department-of-career-services) (MDCS), our team mapped out the end-to-end user journey for unemployed residents and jobseekers in Massachusetts — from the moment of losing their job to receiving the first unemployment check, maintaining weekly eligibility, and getting re-employed.
+Collaborated with both the executive leadership at LWD and boots-on-the-ground service providers at [Department of Unemployment Assistance](https://www.mass.gov/orgs/department-of-unemployment-assistance) (DUA) and [MassHire Department of Career Services](https://www.mass.gov/orgs/masshire-department-of-career-services) (MDCS), our team mapped out the end-to-end user journey for unemployed residents and jobseekers in Massachusetts — from the moment of losing their job to receiving the first unemployment check, maintaining weekly eligibility, and getting re-employed.
 This effort led to some quick-wins solutions that immediately assisted the constituents, and continues to guide the organization's priorities to improve its public services and organizational culture.

 ## Background